 The best tool for this is Monitor Backlinks.
-As well as monitoring your own backlinks, you can also monitor the backlinks of your competitors—all you have to do is enter their domains under the Competitors tab.
+As well as monitoring your own backlinks, you can also monitor the backlinks of your competitors—all you have to do is enter their domains under the Competitor Links tab.

 Then, you’ll be able to see their full backlink profile, ordered by most recent.

 Links that have the “Common Backlink” tag show you domains that you also have a backlink from, so you wouldn’t target them again.

 The coolest thing about Monitor Backlinks is once you’ve entered your competitors’ domains, their backlinks will be automatically monitored on an ongoing basis and you’ll be alerted whenever they acquire new backlinks.